dotneet/as3-lua/README.md

 ### call AS3 method from Lua

-1. Create AS3 method which called by Lua.
+1. Create AS3 Class which called as Lua function.
 ```as3
 public class FuncWaitTime extends SystemFunction {
     public function FuncWaitTime() {